G0nZy/weatherChaser/README.md

 in yellow, below the navigation bar but above the randomized quote of the day i would love to add a news feature.
 So it would display top headlines from around the world, you can select a topic to focus on, such as tech, business or crypto.

-And finally in blue, in addition to just showng the current weather for where you are at, i would like to add a 5 day forecast aswell, so that if you are setting up or planning meetings with others, you can get a quick peek into the future & what to expect on those days.
+And finally in blue, in addition to just showing the current weather for where you are at, i would like to add a 5 day forecast aswell, so that if you are setting up or planning meetings with others, you can get a quick peek into the future & what to expect on those days.

 ## This is still a work in progress & many more quality of life features will be coming soon ! stay tuned !